lindbrook/packageRank/README.md

 `packageRank::cranDownalods()` will be affected (the zero downloads problem).
-All the other [‘packageRank’](https://CRAN.R-project.org/package=packageRank) functions should work since they directly access the logs.
+All the other [‘packageRank’](https://CRAN.R-project.org/package=packageRank) functions should work since they directly access the logs or other sources.

-Usually, these errors resolve themselves the next time the underlying scripts are run (typically “tomorrow”, if not sooner).
-For more details, see the “time zones” section in [V Notes](#v---notes).
+Usually, these errors resolve themselves when the underlying scripts are run (“tomorrow”, if not sooner).
+For more details, see the “time zones and `logInfo()`” section in [V Notes](#v---notes).

 ### I - computing package download counts